-Fiat provides a manufacturer's warranty for the base vehicle (as supplied to Auto-Trail) for a period of two vears, with the third, fourth and fifth year warranty being covered by MB & G Insurance.
-For any issues with the base vehicle in the first two years please contact your local Fiat dealer, for any issues on base vehicle in the third, fourth and fifth year please refer to either vour supplying dealer or MB & G Insurance.
+Fiat provides a manufacturer's warranty for the base vehicle (as supplied to Auto-Trail) for a period of two years, with the third, fourth & fifth year warranty being covered by MB & G Insurance.
+For any issues with the base vehicle in the first two years please contact your local Fiat dealer, for any issues on the base vehicle in the third, fourth or fifth year please refer to either your supplying dealer or MB & G Insurance.

-Your base vehicle warranty is subject to the terms and conditions contained in the respective chassis manufacturers' service literature and MB & G handbooks supplied with your vehicle.
-Your vehicle must be serviced in accordance with the chassis manufacturer's requirements.
+Your base vehicle warranty is subject to the terms and conditions contained in the Fiat and MB & G handbooks supplied with your vehicle.
+Your vehicle must be serviced in accordance with the chassis manufacturer's requirements which are detailed in the warranty handbook.